ibbles/LearningUnreal/Niagara Fluids.md

 This will resize the [[Volume Texture]] to match the size of the grid.
 (
 How do we control if the [[Volume Texture]] is a scalar texture or a vector texture?
+Is it always a vector texture?
 )

-The [[Volume Texture]] is typically populated in a simulation stage that is run after the update simulation stage.
+The [[Volume Texture]] is typically populated in a simulation stage that is run after the update simulation stage, often named Post Sim or Post Simulation.
-For example named Post Sim.
 Create a new simulation stage with emitter node > + stage button > Simulation Stages > Generic Simulation Stage.
 In Generic Simulation Stage Settings > Selection panel set
-- Simulation Stage Name to Post Sim.
+- Simulation Stage Name to Post Simulation.
 - Iteration Source to Data Interface.
 - Data Interface to EMITTER .
 Grid, or whatever you named your grid.